Karlfunhouse/buildabear/README.md

 * Using classes and creating objects in a systematic approach, which ultimately supports code readability and application scalability
 * Creating a simple-yet-pleasing UI that utilizes subtle animations, usability optimizations, and considerate design decisions to reinforce user behavior

+## Future Considerations

+* Saving an array to local storage forces the choice of updating the entire aray when a change is necessary.
+That's probably not the best performance choice
+* Learning how to use regular expressions will greatly improve our ability to implement accurate search functionality
+* Spending more time pseudo-coding in the beginning will help revent long and complex refactors later down the process

 ## Built With

 * Vanilla HTML/CSS